sai-pracheetha/ipu-playbook/ovs_offload/README.md

 ## Prerequisites

-- The host package `intel-ipu-host-components-<version>.<build number>.tar.gz` contains the example IPU P4 source code, the compiled P4 package, and artifacts that can be used to set up the workload on the IMC and ACC.
+- The host package `intel-ipu-host-components-<version>.<build number>.tar.gz` contains the example IPU P4 source code, the compiled P4 package and artifacts that is used to set up OVS offload.
 - The compiled artifacts for P4 `fxp-net_linux-networking` can be found in the location below after you extract the tar package.

 ```bash